Raari97/snrp-docs/docs/hostility-guidelines/index.md

 ### Avoiding Forced Escalation
-- Using hostility as an “easy way out” (e.g., turning car boost into a shootout instead of finishing the pursuit because it is the easier option) is prohibited.
+- Using hostility as an “easy way out” (e.g., turning car boost into a shootout instead of finishing the pursuit because it is the easier option) is generally frowned upon.
+Groups and players engaging in this type of roleplay may be excluded from progression systems.
 - Commit to the style of engagement you initiate — if you start a pursuit, focus on escape rather than forcing combat without cause.